Amy Schumer: 2003–2012: actress

 She hosted the 2015 MTV Movie Awards, which took place on April 11.
 Schumer wrote and played her first leading film role in Trainwreck, co-starring Bill Hader, which was released on July 17, 2015.
 In August 2015, Jennifer Lawrence said she and Schumer planned to co-star in a film for which they and Schumer's sister Kim were co-writing a screenplay.
 However, Schumer later revealed the project was on the "back burner".
 Schumer performed as opening act for Madonna on three New York City dates of the singer's Rebel Heart Tour in September 2015.
 On October 17, 2015, Schumer's comedy special Amy Schumer: Live at the Apollo premiered on HBO.
 In 2016, it was nominated for three Primetime Emmy Awards for Outstanding Variety Special, Writing, and Directing.
 It also garnered her a nomination for the Grammy Award for Best Comedy Album.

 Schumer started her first world tour on August 26 in Dublin.
 Also that year, Schumer wrote a memoir, entitled The Girl with the Lower Back Tattoo.
 It held the top position on The New York Times Non-Fiction Best Seller list for two weeks in September 2016 and garnered her a nomination for the Grammy Award for Best Spoken Word Album.

-Schumer made her Broadway debut in 2017 with Steve Martin's comedy play Meteor Shower, about two couples in 1993 who spend an evening with each other.
-Her performance received acclaim and garnered her a nomination for the Tony Award for Best Actress in a Play.
-In 2018, she starred in the comedy film I Feel Pretty.
+Schumer made her Broadway debut in 2017 acting in Steve Martin's comedy play Meteor Shower alongside Keegan-Michael Key, Laura Benanti and Jeremy Shamos.
+The play revolves around about two couples in 1993 who spend an evening with each other.
+David Rooney of The Hollywood Reporter wrote "Schumer is one of four terrific performers who juice the entertainment of this high-sheen production...which would never have made it this far without Martin’s name behind it, or more crucially, without the marquee draw of Schumer making her Broadway debut."
+Schumer was nominated for the Tony Award for Best Actress in a Play losing to Glenda Jackson for the revival of Edward Albee's Three Tall Women.

+In 2018, she starred in the comedy film I Feel Pretty which received negative reviews from critics.
 Spotify released the original podcast Amy Schumer Presents: 3 Girls, 1 Keith on June 21, 2018, starring Schumer and her best comedy friends Rachel Feinstein, Bridget Everett and Keith Robinson as they talk about comedy, pop culture, politics and their personal lives.
+She released her standup special Amy Schumer: Growing (2019) on Netflix to received positive reviews.
+Schumer receiving a Primetime Emmy Award for Outstanding Writing for a Variety Special nomination.
+That same year she appeared as herself in the CBS comedy No Activity and the HBO series Crashing.